5 Local SEO Techniques To Help Your Business Rock Local Search

 Want to rock local search results?
 Learn the best local SEO techniques for launching your business to the top of results pages across the web.

-As any good ORM company will tell you, beating a reputation management problem is easier when your local SEO is nailed down tight.
+As any good ORM company will tell you, beating a reputation management problem is easier when your local SEO is nailed down tight, and you’re getting quality local citations.
 Here’s why.
 Reputation management problems can seem global in scale, as nasty stuff written about your company online is available to anyone with access to the internet.

 But, most people stumble across that nasty data through searches.
 And the majority of searches happen at the local level.